vlad-the-compiler/pretendo/README.md

 # Caveats
 The converter has no idea what region it should set the playback engine to.
 I've tried fiddling with the ROM metadata but nothing seemed to yield reliable results.

 Inside the dumped music data, you will find a commented line at the very beginning.
-You can change the region flag accordingly in that line.
+You can change the region flag accordingly on that line.

 # Background